Demystifying root canal treatment

 How successful is endodontic treatment?

 Nobody can guarantee success.
-However when the endodontic treatment and the restorative treatment that follows it are both carried out to a high standard, long-term success is very likely.
+However, long-term success is very likely when the endodontic treatment and the restorative treatment that follows it are both carried out to a high standard.
 Failure would be caused by the leakage of bacteria into the root canal system or by mechanical failure i.e. fracture of the remaining tooth.
 Should endodontic treatment fail, it may be possible to re-treat the tooth.
 If further treatment is impossible, the tooth may require extraction.
 Endodontic re-treatment may be carried by your own dentist or by an endodontist, depending on the particular problems and reasons for the failure.

 General dentist or root canal specialist?

-General dentist are trained to carry out root canal treatment and many of them do this to a very high standard.
+General London dentists are trained to carry out root canal treatment, and many do this to a very high standard.
 Whether root canal treatment is carried out by your regular dentist or an endodontics specialist will depend on many factors.
-Is your dentist skilled, experienced and confident in performing these kinds of procedures?
+Is your dentist skilled, experienced and confident in performing these procedures?
 Is it a straightforward treatment or are there complications?
 The molar teeth have a more complicated root canal system than the front teeth (incisors and canines), are harder to access and may require more specialized equipment.

-While endodontics specialists are usually more expensive, their training and experience enable them to deal more easily with complications.
+While endodontics specialists are usually more expensive, their training and experience enable them to deal more efficiently with complications.
 In many cases, this involves re-treating teeth where the original root treatment has failed.

 This article was first published on www.LondonEndo.co.uk and has been reproduced with permission from London endodontics specialist Dr Anthony Druttman.
-CAP City Dental focuses strongly on cosmetic dentistry and provides high quality dental restorations to ensure long term benefit.
+CAP City Dental focuses strongly on cosmetic dentistry and provides high-quality dental restorations to ensure long-term benefits.
 Our expertise includes root canal treatment.
 In the event that we feel specialist services are required, we will refer patients to Dr Anthony Druttman, an endodontist on the General Dental Council’s Specialist Dental Lists.